syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

 ## NodeCreating

 Default values for all the Nodes can be set using the [NodeCreating](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_NodeCreating) method.
-For example, if all nodes have the same type or having the same property then such properties can be moved into NodeCreating method.
+For example, if all nodes have the same type or property then such properties can be moved into NodeCreating method.

 The following code shows how to customize the appearance of the shape.